6 trends paving the way for greener travel

 3. Opting for more eco-friendly transport options

 Governments around the world are implementing measures to help make travel more sustainable as a whole.
 Legislation is being passed in countries like France mandating that all short-haul domestic trips with a travel time of fewer than 2.5 hours be taken on trains instead of planes.
-The positive impact of such legislation is quite clear - policymakers in France claim that such a
+The positive impact of such legislation is quite clear - policymakers in France claim that such a use of rail services could cut emissions by as much as 40% by 2030.

 4. Focusing on regenerative travel